-The need for internal (self-inspection) quality auditing has been recognized, and is required, by every active pharmaceutical ingredient (API)/bulk pharmaceutical chemical, medical device and finished pharmaceutical CGMP regulations published worldwide.
+A robust audit program is a key stone of an effective Quality System.
+The need for internal (self-inspection) quality auditing has been recognized, and is required, by all active pharmaceutical ingredient (API)/bulk pharmaceutical chemical, medical device and finished pharmaceutical cGMP regulations published worldwide.
+In addition it is starting to become the industry expected “norm” in the area of pre-market clinical development.

 Experience reveals that many internal company quality audits and many external supplier/contractor quality audit programs are ineffective.
 This course provides the rationale, strategies, techniques and tips, on how to plan and perform effective audits.